activisthandbook/activisthandbook/articles/schedule-call.md

 ## How to prepare for our call

-Try to answer these questions for yourself:
+Try to answer these questions:

-1.  **What are the most important goals of my organization?**
+1.  **What are the most important goals of your organization?**

 2.  **How are you currently trying to achieve those goals?**